 Ticket To Ride is simple, but a bit messier.
 You’re trying to build railways by playing cards from your hand, connecting stations together based on targets you pick at the start of the game.
 They’re interesting games to compare, because Carcassone works by placing so much focus on every individual turn.
 There’s a limit to how far you can plan ahead, whereas that’s what Ticket is all about.
 Your plans aren’t very flexible, though, so you wind up butting your head against obstacles while you wait to draw the right cards.
 It’s a much less dynamic puzzle.

 I wouldn’t turn down a free copy, though.
 Both games have been adapted from cardboard by Asmodee Digital.
+Although, if you need more choice, check-out our round-up of the best digital board games or our board game dedicated sister site’s favourites.

 Next week’s freebies will be a double bill of Kingdom Come: Deliverance and Aztez.
 Epic plan to continue weekly giveaways through 2020.